azmu0520/js-savollari/README.md

 // 'Hi, my name is Azizbek and I am 21 years old!'
 ```

-Template literals, however, preserve whatever spacing you add to them.
-For example, to create that same multi-line output that we created above, you can simply do:

 Shablon hariflari stringlar orasidagi bo'sh joylarni siz yozgan holatda qoldiradi bunga siz `html` da guvoh bo'lgansiz `pre` tagi orqali

 ```js